| ||

 Current Oil Prices 200 Day Moving Average Oil Prices

-'Peak Oil Crisis' is a comprehensive news and resource site for those interested in the issue of Peak Oil.
+'Peak Oil Crisis' is a Peak Oil news and resource site for those interested in the issue of Peak Oil.
 We are UK based but are interested in stories from anywhere this global problem manifests itself.

 People constantly argue about the dates and what the effects of Peak Oil will be.

 We are not 'end of the world' type pessimists as many who discuss Peak Oil are.
 We use the term 'Crisis' to simply mean the great change and transformation that will occur from the very wasteful system we have at present to a completely new system.
-For a start, something like 2/3rds of all oil is used in transportation.
+For a start, something like 70% of all oil is used in transportation.
 So simple efficiency in this area will immediately have massive effects on oil usage.
+Over 90% of vehicles use some kind of fossil fuel.

 We don't believe there will be any great 'die off' (war or cataclysm aside) as some Peak Oil advocates predict.
 For example, if you look at the third world, their populations continue to rise rapidly even though they use proportionally far less oil that we do in the West.